 Ste and Nick spent most of their childhood avoiding deadly sun rays, opting to play video games instead.
 They met in high school and both went on to become engineering nerds in college, where the idea for component cables was born.
-Several years later, they decided to dust off the early prototype and form HD Retrovision in 2014.
-After a successful Kickstarter, they actually delivered on their promises (well... a little late), and are continuing to work on building products that improve the retro gaming experience.
+Several years later, they decided to dust off the early prototype and form HD Retrovision.
+After a successful Kickstarter, they actually delivered the rewards that were owed, and are continuing to work on building products that improve the retro gaming experience.

 Lead Design Engineer

 Ste (known in NBA Jam as STE) was born and raised in the suburbs of Chicago and spent most of his childhood with his hands glued to a SNES controller.
 Like so many life-long nerds, Ste went to school for electrical engineering and became an expert at working with circuits.
 His passion for working on really cool engineering projects is second only to his obsession with video games.
 Ste conceived the original idea for HD Retrovision in his engineering design class to solve the world's most pressing problem: allowing gamers to play their old systems on TV's that don't have the right inputs.